 This is similar to the level 1 evaluation.
 However, inspections that require psychically getting under the commercial vehicle are not done during this type of inspection.
 To learn what goes into a vehicle safety inspection you may want to download the driver-vehicle checklist

 3. Driver Only Inspection

-Once again this is similar to the basic level inspection but of the driver.
-However, this inspection goes more in-depth into the background of the documents inspected.
-The list of items inspected are:
+Once again, this is similar to the basic level inspection of the driver.
+However, this inspection goes more in-depth into the documents’ background.
+The list of items checked are:

 - Driver’s license